 As provided for in RCW 90.58.910, should any section or provision of the SMP be declared invalid, such decision shall not affect the validity of the SMP as a whole.

 1.10 TITLE

-This document shall be known and may be cited as the City of Cosmopolis Shoreline Master Program or SMP.
+This document shall be known and cited as the City of Hoquiam Shoreline Master Program or SMP.

 1.11 EFFECTIVE DATE